-We may need to consider: Are we able to analyse how we would like to achieve a gate sequence before we get on the water and explain this to our coach?
-Can we change our plans whilst on the water if needed?
-Are we able to understand the changes we have to make to our plans whilst on the water?
+We may need to consider: Can we understand our abilities and strengths and apply these to a plan for the course?
+Do we have the ability to change and adapt this plan whilst on the water, on a gate by gate basis?
+Are we able to understand the changes we have to make to our plans?
 What technology can we use to review our decisions and improve future runs?
+What will we look for in this video analysis?